mcastling/mcastling.github.io/NUItutorials/flex-container.md

 PropertyMap labelMap2 = new PropertyMap();
 labelMap2.Add("text", new PropertyValue("Next"));
 labelMap2.Add("textColor", new PropertyValue(Color.Black));
-nextButton.LABEL = labelMap2;
+nextButton.Label = labelMap2;
 ~~~

-This is really neat when running on devices with different size or changing from different orientation, because the toolbar will expand or shrink based on the available space and the title will always be in the center, therefore the layout of the toolbar will keep the same.
+This is really neat when running on devices with different size or changing from different orientation.
+The toolbar will expand or shrink based on the available space and the title will always be in the center,
+therefore the layout of the toolbar will keep the same.

 Finally, we will add the image to the content area.